-Medicare Advantage Plans cover Part A, hospital, and Part B, medical benefits, and are available from private insurers.
-They can have a range of premiums, costs and rules, and may or may not offer prescription drug coverage.
-Some also offer limited dental, vision and hearing aid insurance.
-You usually pay your Part B premium in addition to the Medicare Advantage Premium.4
+Medicare Advantage Plans cover Part A, hospital, and Part B, medical benefits, and are sold and managed by private insurers.
+These plans manage your Medicare A and B benefits.
+They have a range of premiums, costs and rules, and may or may not offer prescription drug coverage.
+Some also offer limited dental, vision, fitness, transportation and hearing device insurance.
+You pay your Part B premium and usually another separate premium to the Medicare Advantage Plan.4 if the provider accepts Medicare.
+There are special rules for emergencies.
+Under an HMO, you must have a primary care physician, who then authorizes medical care and referrals before you can see specialists.5

 There are generally two types of Medicare Advantage plans - a Health Maintenance Organization (HMO) and a Preferred Provider Organization (PPO).
-If you purchase an HMO, you are restricted to the doctors, other health care providers and hospitals in its network.
-There are special rules for emergencies.
-Under an HMO, you must have a primary care physician, who must authorize referrals before you can see specialists.5 Medicare Advantage plans are also sold as PPOs.
+If you purchase an HMO, you are restricted to the doctors, other health care providers and hospitals in the HMO network.
+This means that if you go to a provider not listed in your network, you will likely not have insurance coverage for the visit, even

+Medicare Advantage plans are also sold as PPOs.
 PPOs establish a network of physicians for whom you pay less than if you go outside the network.
-A PPO plan isn't the same as Original Medicare with a Medigap Supplement; usually you pay extra for the additional benefits.6
+A PPO plan isn't the same as Original Medicare with a Medigap Supplement; usually, you pay extra for the additional benefits.6

-Private Fee for Service Plans (PFFS) are another form of Medicare Advantage option.
-Under a PFFS plan, you can go to any Medicare-approved doctor; there is no network or restrictions.
+Private Fee-for-Service plans (PFFS) are another form of Medicare Advantage option.
+Under a PFFS plan, you can go to any Medicare-approved doctor; there is no network or restriction.
 However, a doctor does not have to agree to treat you under a PFFS plan, even if the doctor has treated you before.
 The PFFS plan works differently than Original Medicare.
 The PFFS plan determines how much it will pay doctors, other health care providers and hospitals, and how much you must pay when you get care.7